Sir Hugh de Courtenay1

 Sir William Courtenay was the son of Sir William Courtenay and Margaret Bonville.1 He married Cecily Cheney, daughter of Sir John Cheney.1 He died in 1512.1

-Sir William Courtenay lived at Powderham Castle, Devon, England.2
+He lived at Powderham Castle, Devon, EnglandG.2

 Child of Sir William Courtenay and Cecily Cheney